Skip to main content Skip to navigation

 Skeleton weed

-Skeleton weed (Chondrilla juncea L.) is a declared pest in Western Australia (WA) under the Biosecurity and Agriculture Management Act 2007.
+Skeleton weed is a declared pest in Western Australia (WA) under the Biosecurity and Agriculture Management Act 2007.
 The management and control of this pest is the responsibility of landholders.

 Close-up of yellow flower

-Skeleton weed is widespread and can be found in farm paddocks, along roadsides, along railway lines, on industrial land and around ports.
+It's widespread and can be found in farm paddocks, along roadsides, along railway lines, on industrial land and around ports.
+Landowners and occupiers must adhere to search, detection, control methods and reporting as outlined below.
+Download the guides and fact sheets for detailed information.

 Report skeleton weed detections